maythazinphyo1/Devops_gp1/use-cases/use-case-4.md

 ### Goal in Context

-As a *Sale department manager*, I want to produce the report of Top 10 most populated cities so that I could know which cities are the most populated to open new stores.
+As a *Department manager*, I want to produce the report of Top 10 most populated cities so that I could know which cities are the most populated to open new stores.
 ### Scope

 Company.